studiorack/studiorack-site/README.md

 # apm-registry

-Audio plugin registry containing plugin metadata, which is searchable and filterable
+Audio plugin registry containing plugin metadata, which is searchable and filterable, using:

+* NodeJS 14.4.x
+* NextJS 9.3.x
+* React 16.13.x

+## Installation

+Install dependencies using:

+    npm install

+## Usage

+Run the development server using:

+    npm run dev

+## Deployment

+Release an updated version on GitHub by simply creating a version tag:

+    git tag v0.0.1
+    git push origin --tags

+This will run an automated build and deploy process on GitHub Actions:

+    .github/workflows/workflow.yml

+## Contact

+For more information please contact kmturley